Rocky Top: Location of Rocky Top

-While the Bryants never indicated that "Rocky Top, Tennessee" refers to a specific place, some have suggested that a 5440 ft barren summit known as "Rocky Top"— located in the Great Smoky Mountains along the Tennessee-North Carolina border— is the best fit, due in large part to its proximity to Gatlinburg, where the song was written.
+While the Bryants never indicated that "Rocky Top, Tennessee" refers to a specific place, some have suggested that a 5440 ft barren summit known as "Rocky Top"— located in the Great Smoky Mountains along the Tennessee–North Carolina border— is the best fit, due in large part to its proximity to Gatlinburg, where the song was written.

 Rocky Top is a subpeak of Thunderhead Mountain, which overlooks Cades Cove, and is traversed by the Appalachian Trail.
 Rocky Top appears on maps of the western Smokies as early as 1934, and has been a popular hiking destination since the Great Smoky Mountains National Park was created during the same period.
 The rocky outcropping at the peak is about 25 yd long and is located on the North Carolina side of the state border.

-The name "Rocky Top" is sometimes used as a nickname for East Tennessee, the city of Knoxville, and the University of Tennessee (especially its two major athletic venues, Neyland Stadium and the Thompson–Boling Arena).
-"Rocky Top" is also a popular name for East Tennessee businesses, among them a real estate agency and a chain of convenience stores.

-In 2014, Rocky Top became a true geographic place name after Lake City, Tennessee changed its name to Rocky Top after an effort by the House of Bryant to enjoin the city was denied by a federal court.
+In 2014, Rocky Top became a true geographic place name after Lake City, Tennessee changed its name to Rocky Top after an effort by the House of Bryant (a museum in Gatlinburg about the Bryants' career) to enjoin the city was denied by a federal court.

-Operation Rocky Top

-"Operation Rocky Top" was the FBI's code name for a public corruption investigation into the Tennessee state government in the late 1980s which resulted in the eventual suicide of the Tennessee Secretary of State, Gentry Crowell, and the incarceration of several other individuals, most notably state House Majority Leader Tommy Burnett.
-The focus of the investigation was the illegal sale of bingo licenses.

 Notable covers

 Phish played "Rocky Top" regularly from 1987 to 2003 and, after reforming, again in 2009.
-There have been additional cover versions of the song by artists such as The Schwag, Dillard and Clark and country artists such as Buck Owens, Lynn Anderson, Dolly Parton, John Denver, Albert Lee, Conway Twitty, Billie Jo Spears, Dottie West, and John Stewart.
-Columbus, Ohio-based all-female rock trio Scrawl, included a cover of the song on their Nashville-recorded 1988 album "He's Drunk".
+There have been additional cover versions of the song by artists such as The Schwag, Dillard and Clark and country artists such as Buck Owens, Lynn Anderson, Dolly Parton, John Denver, Albert Lee, Conway Twitty, Billie Jo Spears, Dottie West, Kitty Wells and John Stewart.
+Columbus, Ohio–based all-female rock trio Scrawl, included a cover of the song on their Nashville-recorded 1988 album "He's Drunk".
 Many contemporary groups and artists have performed the song while performing in Knoxville, including Rascal Flatts, Brad Paisley, Keith Urban, and Dierks Bentley.
 The country rock group the Nitty Gritty Dirt Band tackled the song on their 1976 compilation album Dirt, Silver and Gold.
 The 2011 pilot episode of NBC's sitcom Up All Night featured Christina Applegate and Will Arnett singing "Rocky Top."

 The song is also frequently played in multiple parks at Walt Disney World, including the Magic Kingdom, and by the Liberty Singers at Epcot.